 Back to: ACCOUNTING, TAX, & REPORTING

-A Little More on What is an Annual Report
+How is an Annual Report Used?

 The annual report became a core component of corporate financial reporting after the legislation enacted it during the stock market crash of 1929.
-This report seeks to provide publicly available information about a corporation so that interested investors or shareholders will have an idea of what theyre going into if they decide to hold stocks in such companies.
+This report seeks to provide publicly available information about a corporation so that interested investors or shareholders will have an idea of what they're going into if they decide to hold stocks in such companies.
 The report is issued to stakeholders and shareholders to analyze how the firm is performing.
 An annual report typically contains the following:

 - General information about the corporation